Quicksort: History

 The quicksort algorithm was developed in 1959 by Tony Hoare while he was a visiting student at Moscow State University.
 At that time, Hoare was working on a machine translation project for the National Physical Laboratory.
 As a part of the translation process, he needed to sort the words in Russian sentences before looking them up in a Russian-English dictionary, which was in alphabetical order on magnetic tape.
 After recognizing that his first idea, insertion sort, would be slow, he came up with a new idea.
 He wrote the partition part in Mercury Autocode but had trouble dealing with the list of unsorted segments.
 On return to England, he was asked to write code for Shellsort.
-Hoare mentioned to his boss that he knew of a faster algorithm and his boss bet a sixpence that he did not.
+Hoare mentioned to his boss that he knew of a faster algorithm, and his boss bet a sixpence that he did not.
 His boss ultimately accepted that he had lost the bet.
-Hoare published a paper about his algorithm in The Computer Journal Volume 5, Issue 1, 1962, Pages 10–16.
+Hoare published a paper about his algorithm, including a theoretical analysis, in The Computer Journal Volume 5, Issue 1, 1962, Pages 10–16.
 Later, Hoare learned about ALGOL and its ability to do recursion, which enabled him to publish an improved version of the algorithm in ALGOL in Communications of the Association for Computing Machinery, the premier computer science journal of the time.
 The ALGOL code is published in Communications of the ACM (CACM), Volume 4, Issue 7 July 1961, pp 321 Algorithm 63: partition and Algorithm 64: Quicksort.